RDB2G-Bench: A Comprehensive Benchmark for Automatic Graph Modeling of Relational Databases

-This study presents \ourdata, the first benchmark designed to evaluate automatic gr`aph modeling methods for relational databases (RDBs).
+This study presents \ourdata, the first benchmark designed to evaluate automatic graph modeling methods for relational databases (RDBs).
 For \ourdata, we precomputed 50k graph models derived from 5 real-world RDBs and 12 predictive tasks, along with their associated downstream performance, runtime, and parameter size.
 Analysis of the \ourdata datasets reveals that more data or additional tables do not necessarily improve predictive performance.
 Instead, selectively using fewer, relevant tables often leads to better results with improved efficiency.
 Moreover, the best-performing graph models vary by task, emphasizing the need for intelligent modeling strategies that account for the characteristics of both RDBs and predictive tasks.

-Moreover, our extensive benchmark of nine RDB-to-graph modeling strategies reveals substantial room for improvement in this domain, with LLM-based reasoning showing promising potential, despite its current limitations.

-\ourdata, whose datasets and code are publicly available at \url{https://github.com/chlehdwon/RDB2G-Bench}, significantly accelerates the evaluation of diverse RDB-to-graph modeling strategies, by up to 606$\times$, thereby facilitating the development of more advanced techniques.
+Moreover, our extensive benchmark of ten RDB-to-graph modeling strategies reveals substantial room for improvement in this domain, with LLM-based reasoning showing promising potential, despite its current limitations. \ourdata, whose datasets and code are publicly available at \url{https://github.com/chlehdwon/RDB2G-Bench}, significantly accelerates the evaluation of diverse RDB-to-graph modeling strategies, by up to 389$\times$, thereby facilitating the development of more advanced techniques.